 In algebra, objects sharing the same kind of algebraic structures are collected in so-called “categories”.
 So, there is a rough analogy between the class hierarchy in Sage and the hierarchy of categories.
 However, this analogy of Python classes and categories shouldn’t be stressed too much.
 After all, mathematical categories are implemented in Sage as well:

-sage: Rings() Category of rings sage: ZZ.category() Category of euclidean domains sage: ZZ.category().is_subcategory(Rings()) True sage: ZZ in Rings() True sage: ZZ in Fields() False sage: QQ in Fields() True
+sage: Rings() Category of rings sage: ZZ.category() Join of Category of euclidean domains and Category of infinite enumerated sets sage: ZZ.category().is_subcategory(Rings()) True sage: ZZ in Rings() True sage: ZZ in Fields() False sage: QQ in Fields() True

 While Sage’s class hierarchy is centered at implementation details, Sage’s category framework is more centered on mathematical structure.
 It is possible to implement generic methods and tests independent of a specific implementation in the categories.